mapattacker/aws/docs/manage-config.md

 # Config

-AWS Config helps to evaluate existing configurations of your resources against your desired configurations.
+AWS Config, detects configuration changes of your resources, and evaluate against your desired configurations.